 - Pay and conditions Expand / Collapse

 Jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.
-District nursing jobs usually start at band 6 but there is opportunity to move up the bands with more experience.
-District nurses in the NHS will usually work standard hours of 37.5 per week.
+School nursing jobs usually start at band 6 but there is opportunity to move up the bands with more experience.
+School nurses in the NHS will usually work standard hours of 37.5 per week.

 More school nurses are now being employed by local authorities where terms and conditions can vary.
 For more information please view our pay and benefits page.

 - school nurse: £21,388 - £27,901 (Hounslow and Richmond Community Healthcare NHS Trust, Hounslow, 2014)

 - school nurse: £25,783 - £34,530 (Staffordshire and Stoke on Trent Partnership NHS Trust, 2014)

 - specialist school nurse: £30,764 - £40,558pa (Barnet Enfield and Haringey Mental Health Trust, Enfield, 2014)

 - complex needs school nurse team leader: £36,916 - £46,837pa (Guy’s and St Thomas’ NHS Foundation Trust, Community Services, London, 2014)

 - Where the role can lead Expand / Collapse

 A qualified school nurse has many opportunities to develop skills to work in a variety of areas.
 Some school nurses choose to work towards senior school nursing or managerial roles, whilst others may carry out research and possibly become lecturers in nursing or another related subject.